fractalvision/sparse/readme.md

 exportcsvid : exports links db with an id for each word. exportcsvtxt : exports links db with a plain text words. #needs unicode fix to stop crashin in win

-With empty database works as shell, passing the query to sociation.org.
+With no arguments launches in the interactive mode, with empty database works as shell, passing the query to sociation.org.